Working Papers

 Closed form, Value function, Partial altruism, Markov strategies

-Codes: C61, D13.
+JEL Codes: C61, D13.

 Inappropriate